FreeRTOS/iot-reference-esp32/UseSecurityFeatures.md

 ## 1 Pre-requisites

-In the [Getting Started Guide](GettingStartedGuide.md), one would have setup the ESP32-C3 device, installed the required software, setup AWS IoT, configured the demo project with the AWS IoT endpoint, thing name, private key and certificates, and build and run the demo.
+In the [Getting Started Guide](GettingStartedGuide.md), one would have setup the ESP32-C3 device, installed the required software, setup AWS IoT, configured the demo project with the AWS IoT endpoint, thing name, private key and certificates, and built and run the demo.

 ## 2 Enable the DS peripheral